HL7/CDA-ccda/input/pagecontent/background.md

 Each version of a template has a status.
 For example, a template version can be draft, active, or deprecated, etc. The HL7 Templates DSTU describes the various status states that may apply to a template version over the course of its lifecycle.
 Each version of a template has an associated status.
 Thus, one version of a template may be deprecated, while a newer version of that template may be draft or active.

-##### Use of Deprecated Template Versions

-Several templates used in C-CDA 1.1 were deprecated as of C-CDA R2.
-The status for these templates remains deprecated in this guide.
-Deprecation of a template version does not prohibit its use in a document; rather, it is a signal to implementers this version of the template may be permanently retired (terminated) in the future, which will end the lifecycle for the template.
-The list of deprecated templates appears below:

-* Discharge Diet Section
-* Implants Section
-* Surgery Description Section
-* Allergy Status Observation
-* Cognitive Status Problem Observation
-* Functional Status Problem Observation
-* Pressure Ulcer Observation
-* Problem Status

 ### Current Project

 This R2.1 guide was developed and produced by the HL7 Structured Documents Workgroup.
 It updates the C-CDA R2 (2014) guide to support “on-the-wire” compatibility with R1.1 systems.